Are you a fan of Naruto, Black Clover, Demon Slayer (Kimetsu No Yaiba) and other shonen shows?

 - Toei Animation

-Exclusive Jump Festa merchandise is available to purchase in addition to some early release goods and general character goods.
+Exclusive Jump Festa merchandise are also available to purchase, in addition to some early release items and general character goods.

-They have various panels and shows both at the main stage and at the smaller vendor booths.
-Voice actors from various shows made appearances, anime previews were shown and Konami had a very large area exclusively to show off Yu-Gi-Oh!
+Moreover, they have various panels and shows both on the main stage and at the smaller vendor booths.
+Voice actors from various shows have made appearances, anime previews were shown, and Konami had a very large area exclusively to show off Yu-Gi-Oh!
 Cards.

 At the Dragon Ball area, performers sang and danced to some of the songs from the anime series.

-Every December.
-The next event will be held somewhere between the 18th and 27th December 2020.
+It’s held every December.
+The next event will be held somewhere between the 18th and 27th of December 2020.

 Where can I buy tickets?

-Tickets are not needed for this event and it is free.
+Tickets are not needed for this event; it is free!

 All you have to do is arrive at Makuhari Messe and follow the signs featuring Kaizo-kun, Jump Festa’s mascot.